runxel/GDL-sublime/README.md

 ### Using Git
 Alternatively you can install the bundle and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.

-Go to your Sublime Text `Packages` directory and clone the theme repository using the command below:
+Go to your Sublime Text `Packages` directory and clone the repository using the command below:
 `git clone https://github.com/runxel/GDL-sublime "GDL"`

 ### Download Manually